xyh-123/DeepInterAware/README.md

 ## License

 DeepInterAware content and derivates are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+If you have any requirements beyond the agreement, you can contact us.

 ## Cite Us